 Her example, the examples of my parents and others pluck out a steady melody on my heart strings even now, half a world away, as a Love greater than understanding or circumstance looks into the eyes of these children and yearns to hold with a most delicate care the pieces of their hearts that are heavy.

 If it is no longer I who liveth, but Christ who liveth in me, may they see His love greatly.
-May my words be kept at bay when listening love is what they need and may truth be swift to speak into their doubts and fears when called for.
-Conviction urges me to put my agenda down, to know that I don’t know best.
-To test what could be done with any given moment against the Spirit’s leading.
+Conviction urges me to put my agenda down, to know that I don’t know best, to test what could be done with any given moment against the Spirit’s leading.

-Today it looked like learning enough of their language to sing songs about the tireless, endless, relentless love of Jesus, storing the words away in their hearts for the dark days that will surely come, not shying away from preparing chicken from living to table, and cleaning foreign supplies from old missionary barrels to teach them how they may be put to good use.
+Today it looked like learning enough of their language to sing truths of the tireless, endless, relentless love of Jesus into their hearts for the dark days that will surely come, not shying away from preparing chicken from living to table, and cleaning foreign supplies from old missionary barrels to teach them how they may be put to good use.

 Compelled to earnestly ask for the nations I’ve been utterly humbled as God fills my arms with their children, their future.
 No time’s enough time in my finite mind, but the Maker of minutes and Master Composer of all melodies played on our heart strings brings hope that He is using it well.